Skip to content

 • 0x01 – system/tab audio

-Because PCM16 payloads are always even-length, the backend detects the prefix by frame parity: odd-length frames are prefixed, even-length frames are treated as legacy mic audio (backend/app/ws/audio_handler.py).
+Because PCM16 payloads are always even-length, the backend detects the prefix by frame parity: odd-length frames are prefixed, even-length frames are treated as legacy mic audio (_decode_audio_frame in backend/app/ws/audio_runtime.py).
+The WebSocket layer is split across backend/app/ws/audio_handler.py (the endpoint and call lifecycle) and its companions audio_messages.py, audio_pipeline.py, audio_runtime.py, and audio_persistence.py.

 On the backend the two tracks are mixed into a single stream (backend/app/services/track_mixer.py) for the interim audio gateway and the session recording, while each track is diarized separately so remote (system-audio) speakers get their own identities, prefixed sys_.